CrystalGrowerOrg/cgaspects/README.md

 ## License

-CrystalAspects is distributed under the MIT License.
+CGAspects is distributed under the MIT License.
 See the accompanying LICENSE.txt file for more details.

 ## Contributions